jupyterlab/mimerender-cookiecutter/README.md

 ## Project structure

-The project is divided into 2 top-level directories, one for each extension (lab and notebook).
+The project is divided into 3 top-level directories, one for each extension (lab and notebook) and one for the React component(s).

-In most cases, you will only need to edit the `OutputWidget._render` method in `labextension/src/output.js` (for rendering output data of a specific mime type) and the `DocWidget.onUpdateRequest` method in `labextension/src/doc.js` (if your extension should render files of a specific type).
+In most cases, you will only need to edit the contents of the `component` directory.
+When building the Javascript, the `/component` directory will be copied to the `src` directory of both extensions and then the Javascript in the `src` directories will be built using webpack and output in `extension_name/static`.

 * `extension_name`
   * `extension_name`: The Python package
     * `static`: Compiled Javascript for both extensions
     * `__init__.py`: Exports paths and metadata of lab and notebook extensions and exports an optional `display` method that can be imported into a notebook and used to easily display data using this renderer
+  * `component`: The React component(s)
+    * `index.js`: Entry point for React component(s)
   * `labextension`: The JupyterLab extension
     * `src`
       * `doc.js`: Widget/widget factory used for opening files with an extension of `file_extension` defined in prompts